 Add the almond flour and the grated parmesan.

-Blend, taste, and adjust for salt if is needed.
-For a Mediterranean twist, I recommend adding also about 3 tablespoons of olive oil.
+Blend, taste, and adjust for salt if needed.
+For a Mediterranean twist, I recommend adding about 3 tablespoons of olive oil.

 Blend one last time and the pesto is ready to be used.

-This pesto is ideal to be served on bruschetta, as a sauce for salads, and, of course, in the classic version as a pasta sauce.
+This pesto is ideal to be served on bruschetta, as a salad dressing, or the classic way—mixed into pasta.

 🍽️ Serving Suggestions